optimize-matter/piano-analytics-s2s/README.md

 If your front tag is sending a "site id", it will use this value.
 Else, you should specify it in the server tag.

 ## What's next
-Your contact at Piano Analytics should be aware if you are using these templates.
-If anything, you should contact them.

 Minor improvements might be made here, though we expect our templates to be available in the gallery soon.